-Board and Committees 2 019 Meeting Attendance Voting Results of 2019 Annual Meeting Board of Directors 9/9 (100%) 6) Votes For 79,227,333 (99.63%) Votes Withheld 296,791 (0.37%) Compensation 1 Director Share Total compensation for 2019 \$55,000 Minimum 3 time es annual cash retainer Total compensation for 2018 \$55,000 Meets Guideline: Yes Securities held as of March 16, 2020 Number Book Value Market Value TSX Closing Price Freehold Common Shares 27,000 \$233,861 \$90,450 \$3.35 Deferred Share Units 2 24,130 \$358,095 \$80,836 Total Common Shares and Deferred Shar re Units 51,130 \$591,956 \$171,286 Other Public Boards None
+Board and Committees 2 l and Committees 2020 Meeting Attendance Voting Results of 2020 Annual Meeting Voting Results of 2020 Annual Meeting Board of Directors 10/11 (91%) Votes For 68,913,346 (98,98%) Votes Withheld 770,236 (1.11%) Compensation 1 Director Share Ownership Guidelines Total compensation for 2020 \$48,813 Minimum 3 time es annual cash retainer Total compensation for 2019 \$55,000 Meets Guideline: Yes Securities held as of March 22, 2021 Number Total Value Market Value TSX Closing Price Freehold Common Shares 27,000 \$233,861 \$199,800 \$7.40 Deferred Share Units 2 25,499 \$369,722 \$188,695 Total Common Shares and Deferred Shar e Units 52,499 \$603,583 \$388,495 Other Public Boards None

-- (1) Mr. Harrison's fees are paid to CN Pension Trust Funds. - (2) Mr. Harrison is entitled to receive Deferred Share Units but since August 2009 he has waived this right due to his affiliation with the Manager and CN Pension Trust Funds.
+- (1) Mr. Harrison's fees are paid to CN Pension Trust Funds. - (2) Mr. Harrison is entitled to receive Deferred Share Units however since August 2009 he has waived this right due to his affiliation with the Manager and CN Pension Trust Funds.

-J. Douglas Kay

-Corporate Director

-Age: 66

-Calgary, Alberta, Canada

-Director Since: 2016

-Independent

-Public Board Interlocks: None
+J. Douglas Kay Corporate Director Age: 67 Calgary, Alberta, Canada Director Since: 2016 Independent Public Board Interlocks: None

 Douglas Kay is a Corporate Director and an experienced oil and gas industry executive with strong land, finance, negotiating and leadership skills.
 He has over 40 years of diverse responsibilities with Canadian based oil and gas exploration and production companies.
-Mr. Kay holds a Bachelor of Economics degree from the University of Calgary, is a graduate of the Management Development Program of the University of Western Ontario, and holds the designation of P. Land through the Canadian Association of Petroleum Landmen (CAPL).
+Mr. Kay holds a Bachelor of Economics degree from the University of Calgary, is a graduate of the Management Development Program of the University of Western Ontario and holds the designation of P. Land through the Canadian Association of Petroleum Landmen (CAPL).
 Mr. Kay holds the ICD.D designation from the Institute of Corporate Directors.
+He is a former director and Chair of the Explorers and Producers Association of Canada (EPAC).

-Board and Committees 20 19 Meeting Attendance Voting Results o Board of Directors 10/10 (100%) Votes For 78,665,650 (98.92%) GNC Committee 5/5 (100%) Votes Withheld 858,474 (1.08%) Reserves Committee 2/2 (100%) Compensation Director Share C Ownership Guidelines Total compensation for 2019 \$130,000 Minimum 3 times annual cash retainer Total compensation for 2018 \$130,000 Meets Guidelines Securities held as of March 16, 2020 Number Book Value Market Value TSX Closing Price Freehold Common Shares 5,000 \$57,750 \$16,750 \$3.35 Deferred Share Units 36,295 \$358,332 \$121,588 Total Common Shares and Deferred Share e Units 41,295 \$416,082 \$138,338 Other Public Boards None
+Board and Committees 20 Voting Results of of 2020 Annual Meeting Board of Directors pard of Directors 11/11 (100%) 65,579,947 (94.11%) GNC Committee 9/9 (100%) Votes Withheld 4,103,635 (5.89%) Reserves Committee 2/2 (100%) Compensation Director Share C Ownership Guidelines Total compensation for 2020 \$123,813 Minimum 3 times s annual cash retainer Total compensation for 2019 \$130,000 Meets Guidelines: Yes Securities held as of March 22, 2021 Number Total Value Market Value TSX Closing Price Freehold Common Shares 10,000 \$94,750 \$74,000 \$7.40 Deferred Share Units 52,835 \$483,990 \$390,977 Total Common Shares and Deferred Share e Units 62,835 \$578,740 \$464,977 Other Public Boards None

-Arthur N. Korpach

-Corporate Director

-Age: 62

-Calgary, Alberta, Canada

-Director Since: 2012

-Independent

-Public Board Interlocks: None
+Arthur N. Korpach Corporate Director Age: 63 Calgary, Alberta, Canada Director Since: 2012 Independent Public Board Interlocks: None

 Arthur Korpach is a Corporate Director.
 He has four years of public company audit and 27 years of investment banking experience, with a focus on the energy sector.
 His experience includes providing advice on strategy, business plans, capital structure, credit strategy, financing, and mergers and acquisitions.
 Mr. Korpach is a Fellow Chartered Accountant and a Chartered Business Valuator.
 Mr. Korpach is Past Chair of the Accounting Standards Board of the Institute of Chartered Professional Accountants.
 He has a Bachelor of Commerce degree from the University of Saskatchewan and an MBA from Harvard Business School.
 Mr. Korpach holds the ICD.D designation from the Institute of Corporate Directors.
-He is also an associate in the Creative Destruction Lab mentor program and a Jarislowsky Fellow, both at the Haskayne School of Business at the University of Calgary.
+He is also a past associate in the Creative Destruction Lab mentor program and a Jarislowsky Fellow, both at the Haskavne School of Business at the University of Calgary.